Q. Who can I contact?

 A. If you have decided to train as a Counsellor we offer psychodynamic courses from the Foundation Certificate through to Advanced Certificate.
 This will qualify you as a BACP accredited counsellor.

-If you are uncertain if the career is for you we advise that you take the Introduction Course over 6 weeks (part time).
+If you are uncertain if the career is for you we advise that you take the Introduction Course a 12 hour course over either 4 or 6 weeks (part time).
 This will give you an insight into what counselling is about, the theory behind the different modalities and an overview into CBT.
 There are no assignments set for this course and we run two per term at our site in Luton and St Albans.
 This is an excellent course to begin building your listening and conversational skills.
 You do not have to have completed the Introduction Course before you start the Foundation Course.
-Cost: £225 and bookable here.
+Cost: £250 and bookable here.

 Foundation Certificate – this is a 1 year part time course starting September

 We run various times, day or evenings at Luton and St Albans.
 This course requires an application form to be submitted before September and you may be asked to attend interview.